 It was clear from the start that the wounds would leave ugly scars.
 I had to deal with it and did not know how.
 The prospect of living life with a scarred face sent shiver upon shiver down my spine.

 The emotional scars were the worst.
 I tried to make peace with the idea that I would never again be the old me.
 The old me was happy, humorous, and active with a lively social life.
 Slowly that changed.
 I became a recluse preferring to hide in the dark where I could find a quiet corner and feel sorry for myself.

 It took several months to drag myself out of the depths of despair.
 The truth is, I wanted to be me again.
 It became an obsession that became a reality.

-I had a mixture of different types of scars.
+I started gaining a deep understanding of my condition.
+I learned that I had a mixture of different types of scars.
 In some areas of my face, the scar was ‘depressed’, where it went below the normal skin level.
 In some areas, it was raised or ‘hypertrophic’, which the doctor explained that this type of scar results when the body has an abnormal reaction to an injury.
 In a few more areas it was quite dark or ‘hyperpigmented’, where the overlying skin was discolored.

-Just as important as the operation is the aftercare, which would be entirely in my hands.
+I learned that just as important as the operation is the aftercare, which would be entirely in my hands.
 I understood that I need to give rest to the operated areas, massage my scars very well, apply silicone gel sheets to reduce tension on the scars, and avoid sunlight if I need good results permanently.
 The wound must at all times be protected from the sun.